Traction alopecia (TA) is hair loss due to repetitive tension on the hair.

 In long-standing disease stage, surgical options are the viable option considered.
 Hair transplant using techniques like micro-grafting, mini-grafting, and follicular unit transplantation is found to be effective.
 A novel therapy using alpha-1 adrenergic receptor agonists in the management of traction alopecia has been recently explored.
 The suggested hypothesis here is that alpha-1 adrenergic receptor agonists induce contraction of the arrector pili muscle thus increasing the force required to pluck the hair.
 Hence topical phenylephrine- a selective alpha-1 adrenergic receptor agonist has been tried for traction alopecia.
 It was found that this medication reduced hair loss secondary to traction in one study involving a sample of female patients.
 The same study also found that the threshold of traction required in causing epilation increased after the application of topical phenylephrine.

 Traction alopecia is quite common in women and usually occurs in individuals having hairstyles that produce a continuous pulling force on the hair roots.
 It usually occurs in women of African descent who have tight and curly spiral hair.
-Traction alopecia is preventable, with appropriate education, it could be eliminated.
+The dermatology nurse and clinician should work together to educate the patient as traction alopecia is preventable, and with appropriate education, it could be eliminated.
+[Level V]

 |||Goren A,Wei L,Tan Y,Kovacevic M,McCoy J,Lotti T, Frontal pattern hair loss among Chinese women is frequently associated with ponytail hairstyle.
 Dermatologic therapy.
 2018 Nov 20; [PubMed PMID: 30458063]|